News about Palisades – from “rocky history” to shutdown announcement and beyond

 Nuclear Regulatory Commission reports Palisades at zero power production.
 This comes a few weeks ahead of a scheduled refueling shutdown originally planned for April.
 NRC has told Palisades to perform a steam generator inspection and has asked a series of questions.
 NRC will schedule a conference call with Palisades officials to get the answers.

 The first Palisades Open House since Entergy and Consumers announced their shutdown plan was held in Benton Harbor.
 Barbara Pellegrini and Kraig Schultz of Michigan Safe Energy Future and Jan Boudart of Nuclear Energy Information Service were there.
 Barbara reports that “a public bail-out is not likely” because Entergy’s corporate strategy is to get out of the wholesale power business.
+We also learned that the second of two cooling towers is being replaced during the refueling shutdown.
+The first was replaced in 2012.
 Click here for a full report.

 Palisades officials have notified the NRC that the plant is not ready for a tornado.
 “Event Number 52647” reports that “conditions in the plant design” make Palisades “not adequately protected from tornado missiles.”
 The list of vulnerable components: